-You will have heard of the many benefits of yoga by now (toning, joint limbering, muscle strengthening, to name but a few), but aside from the considerable advantages to your physical health, yoga has now been proven to do great things in your battle against stress.
+You might've heard of the many benefits of yoga by now (toning, joint limbering, muscle strengthening, to name a few), but aside from the considerable advantages to your physical health, yoga has now been proven to do great things in your battle against stress.

-Avid yoga enthusiasts will already appreciate the calming virtues of the art of yoga.
-You needn’t be a double-jointed expert to appreciate the calming effect yoga can have on your stress levels either; even a short way into a session of easy-going poses can quiet the mind and offer some respite if not just from the tranquillity of focussing on your breathing and balancing while getting rid of a few niggling muscle aches.
+Avid yogis will already appreciate the calming virtues of yoga.
+You needn’t be a double-jointed expert to appreciate the effect it can have on your stress levels either; even a short way into a session of easy-going poses can quiet the mind and offer some respite if not just from the tranquillity of focussing on your breathing and balancing while getting rid of a few niggling muscle aches.

-For those who haven’t quite mastered the delicate yet purposeful movements of yoga, or find that their unsupple limbs are more vexed than relieved by trying to get their leg behind their head, yoga can seem a stressful experience – however, it might be that you’re not doing the right poses.
+For those who haven’t quite mastered the delicate yet purposeful movements of yoga, or find that their un-supple limbs are more aggravated than relieved by trying to get their leg behind their head, yoga can seem a stressful experience – however, it might be that you’re not doing the right poses.